xingyif/scalabridge/organize-a-workshop/event-reminders.md

    - Schedule
    - Goal of the workshop
    - Update RSVP if no longer can attend
-   - (optional) Mention or thank sponsor
+   - (optional) Mention/ thank sponsor
    - Your contact info for questions

    **To see a sample student reminder email.
 Please see [here](../sample-emails/reminder-students-one-month.md).**